Huge California fire grows as heat spikes again across state

 “Engines, crews and heavy equipment shifted from other areas to increase structure protection and direct line construction as the fire moved toward Greenville,” the state Department of Forestry and Fire Protection, known as Cal Fire, said Tuesday morning.

-The community of about 1,000 people was under a mandatory evacuation order.
+Evacuations were ordered for the community of about 1,000 people as well as for the east shore of nearby Lake Almanor, a popular resort area.
 About 3,000 homes were threatened by the blaze that has destroyed 67 houses and other buildings since breaking out July 14.
 It was 35% contained.

 Crews contended with dry, hot and windy conditions “and the forecast calls for the return of active fire behavior,” Cal Fire said.